Towards practical and error-robust quantum position verification: QPV QPVswap

 is a valid solution for the $(n+1)$-round SDP.
 We have already shown in Appendix \ref{AppendixSingleRound} that $\rho_0^{T_\mathsf{B}} \succeq 0$.
 Since the tensor product of positive semi-definite matrices is again positive semi-definite we have that $Q_{s,0} \succeq 0$.
 Rewriting the first dual constraint we get

 We see that part $\textbf{A}$ is a tensor product of two positive semi-definite matrices \eqref{eq:PrimalStepAssumedPositiveSDP} and $\rho_0/2$, so $\textbf{A}$ is also positive semi-definite.
 For part $\textbf{B}$ note that the eigenvectors of $\frac{2\rho_1 - \rho_0}{6}$ are again the Bell states with respective eigenvalues $\{0,0,0,1/6\}$, so part $\textbf{B}$ is positive semi-definite.
 Since sums of positive semi-definite matrices are positive semi-definite the whole constraint is positive semi-definite.
-Since for any amount of rounds $n$ we have a feasible solution for the $s=1^n$ case, by induction, we can repeat the previous steps to get a solution for any reversed sorted string $1^{n}0^k, k \in \mathbb{N}$, namely \\ Now take some string $s \in \{0,1\}^n$, and let $P_s$ be a unitary consisting only of 2-qubit SWAP operations that reverse sorts the $n$-rounds, such that $P_s \rho_{s} P_s^\dagger = \rho_{T(s)}$, and $P^\dagger_s = P_s$. \\
+Since for any amount of rounds $n$ we have a feasible solution for the $s=1^n$ case, by repeatedly adding the equal case, we can repeat the previous steps to get a feasible solution for any reversed sorted string $1^{n}0^k$ for all $n,k$, namely \\ Now take some string $s \in \{0,1\}^n$, and let $P_s$ be a unitary consisting only of 2-qubit SWAP operations that reverse sorts the $n$-rounds, such that $P_s \rho_{s} P_s^\dagger = \rho_{T(s)}$, and $P^\dagger_s = P_s$. \\

 We can now write down the general solution of $Q_s$ using the corresponding map $P_s$ applied to the sorted version.
-Let $Q_{s} = (P_s Q_{T(s)}^{T_\mathsf{B}} P_s)^{T_\mathsf{B}}$, using the fact that P is a unitary matrix we then get for the corresponding constraint in the dual SDP:
+Let $Q_{s} = (P_s Q_{T(s)}^{T_\mathsf{B}} P_s)^{T_\mathsf{B}}$, using the fact that $P$ is a unitary matrix we then get for the corresponding constraint in the dual SDP:

 Where the last expression is positive semi-definite by \eqref{eq:ReversedStringPositive}.
 Thus we get that the first constraint in the dual program of the $n$-round SDP for any string $s$ is positive semi-definite for any combination of rounds. \\